jenniezheng/Notes/CS131/Java.md

 - Many other languages like Scala and Clojure use JVM
 - Garbage collection, and no pointers,
 - Everything is reference type, except for primitive types (note: arrays are objects rather than primitives)
+- Objects are passed by address, while primitives are passed by value

 ## Types